 These new Autopilot files are available when you run the latest Windows Insider Preview Canary build.

 I noticed that configuring the AutopilotDevicePrephint value impacted the Win32Apps and PowerShell scripts reporting in the Enrollment Status Page.
-Even when the apps etc were getting installed, the old ESP was getting stuck on identifying Apps.
+Even when the apps were installed, the old ESP got stuck on identifying Apps.

 I was expecting to get myself a new Autopilot page when configuring this key but somehow that didn’t happen.
 So I decided to look a bit closer at the process